Israel’s Fall Feasts and What they Mean for Christians

 In the western world, we celebrate holidays but holidays are simply a memorial of a historical event and nothing more.
 The feasts of Israel, in particular, have a much deeper meaning than merely historical as they have both prophetic and spiritual significance.

+The feasts of Israel have much more deeper meaning than merely historical as they had (have) both prophetic and spiritual significance.
+The amazing thing is the prophetic significance of these feasts was kept as a mystery for a long time and revealed only when the Lord orchestrated events that happened exactly on the dates that the feasts were celebrated.
 For that reason, there is no mistaking what the Lord’s prophetic messages were.
-He allowed the passage of about 1,200 years (from Exodus to Pentecost) before revealing to us these gems of truth.
+He allowed the passage of about 1,200 years (from Exodus to Pentecost) before revealing to us these gems of a truth.
 Look at the chart below to see what was fulfilled during the celebration of the Spring Feasts 2,000 years ago:

 Jewish Feast New Testament Event/ Mystery Revealed